jonachung/supremeBot/README.md

 A simple program that uses Selenium and Chromedriver to purchase items from SupremeNewYork at a fast rate.

+Make sure to install Selenium and Chromedriver before starting.

 HOW IT WORKS
 ------------
 1. Run bot.py on your computer.